apurvamalankar806-sketch/WeatherLens-India-project/README.md

 - PCA used to visualize clusters in 2D
 - Cluster labels added as new feature for ML model

+## Key Challenge — Data Leakage Detection

+While building the Random Forest model, an initial test showed suspiciously perfect predictions with probabilities of exactly 0.0 or 1.0 — a strong indicator of data leakage rather than genuine model performance.

 ### Who is this for?
 - **General users** → Want to know if it will rain today based on conditions
 - **Data analysts** → Want to explore Indian weather trends interactively